boscho87/changelog-checker/README.md

 #### Requirements

 - \> php7.4
-- some checks require git
+- some checks and actions requires git

 ### Installation